ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 |                             |                                |
 ~~~
 {: #manager-fig title="Third-Party Management.
 Valid requests are proxied by the
-transparency log to the manager.
+service operator to the manager.
 Invalid requests are blocked." }

 The security of the Third-Party Management deployment mode comes from an
-assumption that the transparency log and the third-party manager do not collude
+assumption that the service operator and the third-party manager do not collude
 to behave maliciously.
 If the third-party manager behaves honestly, then any
 improper modifications to a label's value that were requested by the
-transparency log will be properly published such that the label owner will
+service operator will be properly published such that the label owner will
 detect them when monitoring.
-If the transparency log behaves honestly, the
+If the service operator behaves honestly, the
 third-party manager will be unable to add any new unauthorized versions of a
 label such that a user will accept them, or remove any authorized version of a
 label without the label owner detecting it.

-The transparency log MUST implement some mechanism to detect when forks are
+The service operator MUST implement some mechanism to detect when forks are
 presented by the third-party manager.
-Additionally, the transparency log MUST
+Additionally, the service operator MUST
 implement some mechanism to prevent the same version of a label from being
 submitted to the third-party manager multiple times with different associated
 values.